Animal Diet

 Type and Source of Foodstuffs

 Animals are fed standard, commercial laboratory animal diets milled by Purina Lab Diets or otherwise approved source unless required by study protocols and permitted by the IACUC.
-Irradiated or steam sterilized feeds are provided to some mice and rats.
-Macaques are given supplements of fruit or vegetables daily and a mixture of grains, seeds, and specially formulated enrichment supplements (source Bio-Serv) in their cage pans 3 times weekly to promote foraging behavior.
 Rabbits receive produce daily.
-With the exception of foods for fish and for special diets, the DAR acquires, maintains inventories, and provides all foodstuffs for animals.
+With the exception of special diets, the DAR acquires, maintains inventories, and provides all foodstuffs for animals.

 The following diets are regularly fed to the associated species as indicated by the DAR and maintained as inventory.
-Activating each link will provide connection to the manufacturer's description of the diet, guaranteed or proximate analysis, ingredients, and chemical composition.
+Clicking the Purina Lab Diets link above provide connection to the manufacturer's description of the diet, guaranteed or proximate analysis, ingredients, and chemical composition.

 Food Storage in Animal Facilities

 Bulk quantities of foods are stored in climate-controlled and dedicated storage rooms.
 Perishable foods are stored under refrigeration.
-Working quantities of feed are stored in animal rooms in covered plastic containers labeled with an expiration date of eight months from the milled date.
+Working quantities of feed are stored in animal rooms in covered plastic containers labeled with an expiration date.

 Means of Providing Food